ergoplatform/ergo-appkit/README.md

 String txId = ctx.sendTransaction(signed);
 return signed.toJson(true);
 ```
-As the last step we serialize signed transaction into Json.
+As the last step we serialize signed transaction into Json with turned on pretty
-Please see the [full source code]() of the example.
+printing.
+Please see the [full source
+code](examples/src/main/java/org/ergoplatform/example/ErgoToolJava.java) of the
+example.

 ## Setup